How FTX led crypto’s takeover of sports in less than a year

 Just after the company signed its NIL deal with the University of Kentucky’s men’s basketball team, the company hosted a Crypto 101 Zoom session with the players.
 Nabir says the young men were rapt, and sees them and their generation of players and fans as key to establishing crypto in the mainstream.
 “They pick it up very fast.
 Maybe they even skip the traditional way of doing things,” says Dabir.
 “Maybe there will be people who are natively crypto, if you get into it early enough.
 Maybe you never open a bank account, you just have a crypto wallet.
 Why not?”

-Bankman-Fried has acknowledged that if you look at the amount of money the company has spent over the past year on sports sponsorships, it’s tough to justify the immediate impact on its business.
+Bankman-Fried has acknowledged that, if you look at the amount of money the company has spent over the past year on sports sponsorships, it’s tough to justify the immediate impact on its business.
 He told Decrypt’s gm podcast in January, “If you measure it by something like downloads per dollar spent on advertising, it’s not going to come out well.
 It’s just not going to look good by that metric.”
 But added that the push into sports, “has penetrated more than everything else we’ve done, combined, in terms of people’s perception of us.”

 Harrison, though, is more sanguine.
 At the beginning of 2021, FTX was processing about $1 million a day in spot cryptocurrency volume.
 By November 2021, that was about $400 million a day.
 “Part of that explosive growth has had to do with our ability to immediately cut through the institutional inertia of staying with a trusted, existing large partner like a Coinbase or Kraken,” says Harrison, “and jump on with someone new, and that has completely to do with these marketing partnerships.”